LaiaMartinezMotis/Available-Licenses-Research/README.md

 GNU General Public License v3.0

-There are some conditions that the user must complete, in order to use the license:

-   * Copies of the original software or instructions  to obtains copies of it must be distributed with the                              software.
+To use this strong copyleft license you have to accept its conditions:
+    * Source code must be made available when the software is distributed.
-   * A copy of the license and a copyright notice must be included with the software.
+    * A copy of the license and copyright notice must be included with the software.
+    * Modifications must be released under the same license when distributing the software.
     * Changes made to the code must be documented.

 GPL gives the user permissions of:

    * This software and derivative may be used for commercial purposes.
    * Modification.
    * Distribution of original or modified (derivative) works.
-   * Patent use.
+   * To incorporate the work into something that has a more restrictive license.
    * Private freely use/modification of the software without distributing it.
+   * Provides an express grant of patent rights from contributors

 As all free software licenses, there are some limitations on what can or cannot do, in this case:

    * GLP v3.0,  includes a limitation of Liability
-   * GLP v3.0, explicit states that it does NOT grant trademark rights.
    * GLP v3.0, explicitly states that it does NOT provide any warranty.

    <p align="center">